 If the SSA denies your disability claim and you don’t agree with their decision, you have the right to file an appeal.
-The tricky part is how to write an effective appeal letter that will convince them to give your case a second chance.
+The tricky part is how to write an effective disability appeal letter that will convince them to give your case a second chance.

-The SSA’s decision notice usually contains the reason why your claim got denied and the sources they used to evaluate your claim.
+Whether your claim is approved or denied, the SSA will send you a notice of their decision by mail.
+If it’s a denial, the SSA’s decision notice usually contains the reason why your claim got denied and the sources they used to evaluate your claim.
 It will also include instructions on how to make an appeal as well as a guide on what level of appeal you should choose.

 The appeals process has four levels:

 - hearing by an administrative law judge

 - review by the appeals council

 Your appeal request will depend on the level of appeal you are going for.
 But most of the time, a disability appeal letter is submitted to request for reconsideration.